poltrias/WriteUps/Vulnyx/Very easy/Lower5.md

     (low) NOPASSWD: /usr/bin/bash
 ```

 We can execute the `bash` binary with the permissions of the `low` user.
-We can easily abuse this privilege in order to move laterally to the `low` user.
+We can easily abuse this privilege in order to perform lateral movement to the user `low` .

 ```bash
 sudo -u low /usr/bin/bash -i